surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/ps101/05-formatting-aliases-providers-comparison.md

 True
 ```

-`-NotContains` reverses the logic to see if the `$Numbers` variable doesn't contain a value.
+The `-notcontains` operator reverses the logic to see if the `$Numbers` variable doesn't contain a
+value.

 ```powershell
 $Numbers -notcontains 15